hogwild/ICS-UnitProject/README.md

     $git checkout [branch name]

-get all the branch from the remote:
+download all branches from the remote:

     $git fetch --all